SkylineCommunications/dataminer-docs/connector-help/connector_help/MRV_Communications_Module.md

 # MRV Communications Module

-This connector is exported by the MRV Communications Chassis driver and represents a module installed in a slot of the chassis.
+This connector is exported by the MRV Communications Chassis connector and represents a module installed in a slot of the chassis.

 ## About